pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/05-collecting-prometheus-metrics.md

 To configure the OpenTelemetry Collector, you'll need to:

 1. Specify target endpoints for scraping.
-2. Configure the remote write exporter to send metrics to Prometheus.
+2. Configure the remote write exporter to send metrics to a Prometheus-compatible destination.
-3. Link metrics collected from the Prometheus receiver to the remote write exporter.
+3. Link metrics collected from the Prometheus receiver to the remote write exporter in a Collector pipeline.

 ```yaml
 kind: OpenTelemetryCollector